Chinese dictionary: Functional classifications

 The Xungu type, sometimes called yǎshū (雅書, "word book"), comprises Erya and its descendants.
 These exegetical dictionaries focus on explaining meanings of words as found in the Chinese classics.

-The Wenzi dictionaries, called zìshū (字書 "character book"), comprise Shuowen Jiezi, Yupian, Zihui, Zhengzitong, and Kangxi Zidian.
+The Wenzi dictionaries, called zìshū (字書 "character book"), consist of Shuowen Jiezi, Yupian, Zihui, Zhengzitong, and the Kangxi Dictionary.
 This type of dictionary, which focuses on the shape and structure of the characters, subsumes both "orthography dictionaries", such as the Ganlu Zishu (干祿字書) of the Tang dynasty, and "script dictionaries", such as the Liyun (隸韻) of the Song dynasty.
 Although these dictionaries center upon the graphic properties of Chinese characters, they do not necessarily collate characters by radical.
 For instance, Liyun is a clerical script dictionary collated by tone and rime.